Exhibits

 View the Exhibit as a PDF by Defying the Odds_Virtual Exhibit.

-Currently the museum has on display a number of women who have made an impact in air & space including Amelia Earhart, Ruth Nichols, Bessie Coleman, Harriet Quimby, Katharine Wright, the WASP, Jackie Cochran, the Mercury 13 and more!
+Currently the museum has on display a number of women who have made an impact in air & space including Amelia Earhart, Ruth Nichols, Bessie Coleman, Harriet Quimby, Katharine Wright, Women in World War II Aviation, The New Space Age, The Wirly Girls: The Dynamic History of Women Helicopter Pilots, Quest for the Stars: Exploring the Earliest Impact of Women in Space, and more!

 Exhibits are open during regular airport hours, 8:00 a.m. - 8:00 p.m. daily.